EpsilonSolutions/netscaler-command-reference/docs/ns/ns-assignment/ns-assignment.md

 <b>name</b>
 Name for the assignment.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) hash (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 Can be changed after the assignment is added.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my assignment" or ?my assignment?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my assignment" or my assignment).

 <b>variable</b>
 Left hand side of the assigment, of the form $variable-name (for a singleton variabled) or $variable-name[key-expression], where key-expression is a default syntax expression that evaluates to a text string and provides the key to select a map entry